unstoppabledomains/dev-docs/partner/partner-integration-guides/get-domains-suggestions.md

 If your request must include multiple `search` or `tlds` fields, you need to use a new `search` or `tlds` query param instance for each keyword and TLD filter.
 :::

-## Step 3: Prepare Your Authorization Headers
+## Step 3: Prepare Authorization Headers

 <embed src="/snippets/_auth-headers-preparation.md" />